-- Parents/carers have a responsibility to: - o Understand and adhere to any relevant setting policies and procedures. - Talk to their children about safeguarding issues and support the setting in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online. - o Seek help and support from the setting or other agencies.
+- Parents/carers have a responsibility to: - Understand and adhere to the relevant Leigh Stationers' Primary Academy policies and procedures. - Talk to their children about safeguarding issues and support the Academy in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the Academy or other agencies.

-3 Child Protection Procedures
+3. Child Protection Procedures